-On the day of his wedding and last day as the town’s top lawman, Marshal Will Kane (Gary Cooper, Sergeant York) finds out that a criminal he put in jail five years ago is arriving on the noon train.
-Kane tries to find support from the townfolks, but none of them are willing to help.
+On the day of his wedding and last day as the town’s top lawman, Marshal Will Kane (Gary Cooper, Sergeant York) finds out that a man he helped put in jail five years before is arriving on the noon train.
+Worried about the criminal’s thirst for revenge, Kane asks townsfolks to assist him in keeping the town peaceful, but people refuse to help.

 Reaction & Thoughts:

-Alongside the high-regarded classics Shane (1953), The Searchers (1956) and Rio Bravo (1959), High Noon stands tall as one of the finest westerns of the 1950s.
-The film is also one of the most influential genre pictures ever made — the movie announced that westerns were eager, ready to grow up.
+Alongside George Stevens’s Shane (1953), John Ford’s The Searchers (1956) and Howard Haws’s Rio Bravo (1959), High Noon stands tall as one of the finest westerns of the 1950s.
+This legendary production is also one of the most influential genre pictures ever made — the film announced that westerns were ready to grow up.

-I’m not sure how many times I’ve seen High Noon, but it never fails to entertain me.
-It has been interpreted as an allegory for McCarthyism, but that’s just one aspect of the movie.
-It’s shrewdly put together by director Fred Zinnemann (From Here to Eternity), with the help of Elmo Williams’s clever (Oscar-winning) editing and Carl Foreman’s extra-tight script.
+High Noon has been interpreted as an allegory for McCarthyism, but that’s just one aspect of the movie.
+Director Fred Zinnemann (From Here to Eternity)’s astute direction, Elmo Williams’s (Tora!
+Tora!
+Tora!) brilliant editing and Carl Foreman’s (The Guns of Navarone) multi-layered script helped create something that has stood the test of time.
 The film has no fat, so you feel the story is moving faster than normal.
-And there is something very human, very appealing, about a man trying to do something on principle.
+And there is something very appealing about a man trying to do something on principle.

-Cooper adds new layers to his old western persona.
-He plays Kane as a tired, sweaty, anxious mess — an obvious attempt to demythologize the western hero.
+I can’t praise Gary Cooper’s performance enough.
+He plays Kane as a tired, sweaty, anxious mess, an obvious attempt to demythologize the western hero.
 Cooper has never gotten enough appreciation for his work, I believe.
 I’ve always found him extremely talented, even versatile.
-His face is an open book — Zinnemann uses close-ups of Cooper’s worn out face often, quite smartly.
+His face is an open book — director Zinnemann effectively uses close-ups of Cooper’s worn out throughout the movie.
 Cooper earned the Oscar he received for his performance in the film.

 Conclusions & Final Thoughts: